Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 - Credit unions: These member-owned institutions often offer competitive rates and terms for bridge loans.

-- Hard-money lenders: These are private investors or companies specializing in short-term lending with typically higher interest rates.
+- Hard-money lenders: These hard-money lending institutions in Washington D.C. specialize in short-term lending with typically higher interest rates.

 - Non-qualified mortgage (non-QM) lenders: These lenders offer loans that don’t meet traditional underwriting standards, including bridge loans.